 I don’t think it is, of course, and despite his reckless insensitivity in the face of the protesters’ demands, my money nevertheless remains on his regime surviving this unrest intact.
 But it remains true that the image he has cultivated for a decade will not serve him any longer.

--like dictator -- and that way lies more protests, and a gradual transformation into Bashar al-Assad -- and some other model, as yet unknown, so far outside his natural range that to offer a prediction about what it might be would be to invite derision at a later date.
+He now faces a choice between Derse’s Archer-like dictator — and that way lies more protests, and a gradual transformation into Bashar al-Assad — and some other model, as yet unknown, so far outside his natural range that to offer a prediction about what it might be would be to invite derision at a later date.
 The only thing that is certain is that Putin can no longer pretend to be A Man like Putin, because the definition of who such a man even is has so irrevocably changed in the public’s mind.

 Just as the protesters in the streets to do not resemble Kalenik’s living dead, so Yelin’s lyrics sound more bitterly ironic today than they did only a month ago.
 “A man like Putin, who won’t run away” now suggests a president for life, who refuses to leave, ever.

 *Matthew Clayfield has worked as a freelance correspondent in the US, Mexico and Cuba, and will cover the presidential elections in Russia next year for Crikey